Let me count the ways… (Elizabeth Barratt Browning, Sonnet 43)

 There are many ways to skin a cat!

 Which brings me to mediation.
-I am getting much busier as a mediator, though still very busy in my “day job” as forensic accountant and expert witness.
+I am getting much busier as a mediator, though still very busy in my “day job” as a forensic accountant and expert witness.
 So there are still many people who follow the conventional route, but with costs budgets, costs penalties, and the courts cluttered up with litigants in person, that is changing.
 And the litigator has a constant duty to consider ADR.

 Let me close by telling you about a wonderful experience I had recently.
 In a big dispute over professional negligence, the parties wanted two mediators: a lawyer and an accountant.
 The lawyer they chose was Sir Alan Ward, recently retired as a Court of Appeal judge, now a mediator and chairman of the Civil Mediation Council.
 But, although he had always been very supportive of mediation in his judgments, he had not yet done a mediation.

 The accountant mediator they chose was yours truly.
 But I have done over a hundred mediations, whereas this was the first time Sir Alan had seen the inside of a mediation.
 And, do you know, he was wonderful!
 So wise, so well-informed of the procedure and the case, and with such a soothing bedside manner.
 And never once did he revert to making judgments.
-The whole experience was a delight, and I in turn learned so much from this “beginner”!
+The whole experience was a delight, and I, in turn, learned so much from this “beginner”!

 So to conclude, the choice of methods to settle disputes is wide, and I am always happy to talk about them to anyone who will listen!